ikpil/DotRecast/README.md

 ### Building DotRecast.Recast.Demo

 1. `DotRecast.Recast.Demo` uses [dotnet 7](https://dotnet.microsoft.com/) to build platform specific projects.
 Download it and make sure it's available on your path, or specify the path to it.
-2. Open a command prompt, point it to a directory and clone DotRecast to it: `git lfs clone https://github.com/ikpil/DotRecast.git`
+2. Open a command prompt, point it to a directory and clone DotRecast to it: `git clone https://github.com/ikpil/DotRecast.git`
-   - Note that when you use GitHub -> Code -> Download ZIP, this doesn't support Large File Support ```lfs```, make sure you use the command above or that your git client does it for you
 3. Open `<DotRecastDir>\DotRecast.sln` with Visual Studio 2022 and build `DotRecast.Recast.Demo`
    - Optionally, you can run using the `dotnet run` command with `DotRecast.Recast.Demo.csproj`